 New and updated fonts from Mark Simonson, including alternates, small caps, and Proxima Nova Soft

-Proxima Nova, one of the most popular and versatile type families on the web, is now even better: forty-two weights and styles of alternate characters (see also: condensed, extra condensed), forty-two weights and styles of small caps and oldstyle figures (aka, lowercase numbers, see also: condensed, extra condensed), and a brand new rounded version, Proxima Nova Soft, are now available in Typekit’s library.
+Proxima Nova, one of the most popular and versatile type families on the web, is now even better: forty-two weights and styles of alternate characters (see also: condensed, extra condensed), forty-two weights and styles of small caps and oldstyle figures (aka, lowercase numbers, see also: condensed, extra condensed), and a brand new rounded version, Proxima Nova Soft (update: now Proxima Soft), are now available in Typekit’s library.

 Above, note the alternate lowercase a, l, y, and capital G, as well as the more natural mid-sentence feel of lowercase numbers.
 Web browsers are only beginning to explore proper CSS support for OpenType features, but today you can reliably use Proxima Nova’s small caps, lowercase numbers, and alternate characters by adding two fonts to the same kit.
 For example, if Proxima Nova and Proxima Nova Alt are in your kit, you can access both styles of lowercase a.